 The Invalid Measurement field contains an indication of an invalid (#2095) TOA field.
 The Invalid Measurement field is set to 1 to indicate that the TOA value is invalid, and is set to 0 to indicate that the TOA value is valid; values of 2 and 3 are reserved. (#1686)

+The Measurement of First Path subfield contains an indication of the tap on which TOA, Angle of Arrival and Angle of Departure measurements in this frame have been performed.
+A value of 1 indicates that the measurements were performed on the first path tap, a value of 0 indicates that the measurements were performed on the strongest tap.

 TGaz Editor: Add the following subclause at P127L20 (before 11.22.6.4.2.1.6)